 Auto manufacturers typically offer extended warranties with one or two levels of comprehensive coverage.
 Third-party companies often have more options, as well as add-ons that can help you tailor coverage to your particular needs.

 Our review team researched every major auto warranty provider to examine plan options, pricing, customer service ratings and more.
 We got real quotes from each provider and evaluated the experience of working with each company’s representatives.
 Based on this, we’ve identified Endurance, CARCHEX and CarShield as industry leaders.

 Our top providers each offer bumper-to-bumper extended warranty plans:

 - The Endurance top-tier bumper-to-bumper plan is called Supreme.
 It has only some exclusions, like glass, light bulbs, batteries, high-tech items (unless you add this coverage) and cosmetic portions of your vehicle.
 All Endurance vehicle service contracts come with a free year of Endurance Elite Membership, which gives drivers access to perks like emergency roadside assistance, tire replacements and key fob replacement.

 - CARCHEX offers an exclusionary plan, Titanium Coverage, that covers most parts of your vehicle, minus a short list of exclusions, for seven- to 10-year term limits.
 CARCHEX plans come with added benefits, including 24/7 roadside assistance, towing, rental car coverage and trip interruption service.

-- The New Car Diamond plan from CarShield is similar to your vehicle’s factory warranty coverage, give or take a few exclusions.
+- The Diamond plan from CarShield is similar to your vehicle’s factory warranty coverage, give or take a few exclusions.
 CarShield offers month-to-month contracts that can be canceled at any time, and all plans include services such as roadside assistance, towing and rental car coverage at no additional cost.

 As always, we recommend getting free quotes from more than one provider.
 Start comparing your options below: